-Ten Fiscal Year Net Sales Trends by Type, Gross Revenues, and Return to the Lottery Tuition Fund - Continued
+Ten Fiscal Year Net Sales Trends by Type, Gross Revenues, and Return to Lottery Tuition Fund - Continued

-Effective July 1, 2007, the New Mexico Lottery Act, Chapter 6, Article 24 NMSA 1978, was changed to require the Lottery to transmit at least twenty-seven percent of its gross revenues to the State Treasurer until December 31, 2008 and at least thirty percent of its gross revenues thereafter.
-In fiscal years 2021 and 2020, the Lottery transmitted a 30 percent return each month, totaling \$46,481,668 and \$38,146,935, respectively.
+Effective July 1, 2007, the New Mexico Lottery Act, Chapter 6, Article 24 NMSA 1978, was changed to require the Lottery to transmit at least twenty-seven percent of its gross revenues to the State Treasurer until December 31, 2008 and at least thirty percent of its gross revenues, thereafter.
+In fiscal years 2022 and 2021, the Lottery transmitted a 30 percent return each month, totaling \$41,071,408 and \$46,481,668, respectively.

-The changes in net income for fiscal years 2021 and 2020 were related to the changes in sales for the Lottery's games during the two years netted against savings in the cost of the product and operating expenses during the two fiscal years, which will be further reviewed in the following pages of this Management's Discussion and Analysis.
+The changes in net income for fiscal years 2022 and 2021 were related to the changes in sales for the Lottery's games during the two years netted against savings in the cost of the product and/or operating expenses during the two fiscal years, which will be further reviewed in the following pages of this Management's Discussion and Analysis.

-Table 3 reflects the last ten years of net sales by both types of games, gross revenues, and the return to the Lottery Tuition Fund along with the highest Powerball and Mega Millions jackpot for each fiscal year and the average instant ticket prize payout percentage for each fiscal year.
+The graph on page ten reflects the last ten years of net sales for both instant and draw games, gross revenues, and the return to the Lottery Tuition Fund along with the highest Powerball and Mega Millions jackpot for each fiscal year and the average instant ticket prize payout percentage for each fiscal year.
 Each fiscal year reflects at least a 30% return on the gross revenues for that fiscal year.
-During this 10-year period, four fiscal years (2013, 2016, 2019, and 2021), along with fiscal year 2010 (not reflected in this 10-year chart) were the years with the five highest returns to the Lottery Tuition Fund in the Lottery's twenty-six fiscal years.
+During this 10-year period, four fiscal years (2013, 2016, 2019, and 2021), along with fiscal year 2010 (not reflected in this 10-year chart) were the years with the five highest returns to the Lottery Tuition Fund in the Lottery's twenty-seven fiscal years.